JoeOsborn/spcs-ai/web-src/schedule.md

     * Topic 3: Let's talk about projects
         * Project format
         * Project suggestions
+    * What went well:
+        * Basic probability, Bayes nets and exercise, connection to ML, WebPPL
+    * What went poorly:
+        * Bayes rule.
+Typo in my notes, stumbled, ended up with a result I couldn't interpret well.
+    * What to do next time:
+        * Should have practiced the Bayes Rule part of the lecture specifically!
+        * Should have had more examples of belief nets in the bag.
     * Assignment 1
         ~ Individual (small) assignment.